aosabook/500lines/spreadsheet/chapter.md

 });
 ```

+XXX: STOPPED HERE
 ### JS: Background Worker

-There are three reasons for using a Web Worker to calculate formulas, instead of using the main JS thread for the task:
+There are three reasons for using a web worker to calculate formulas, instead of using the main JS thread for the task:

-* While the worker runs in the background, the user is free to continue interacting with the spreadsheet, without getting blocked by computation in the main thread.
+* While the worker runs in the background, the user is free to continue interacting with the spreadsheet without getting blocked by computation in the main thread.
 * Because we accept any JS expression in a formula, the worker provides a _sandbox_ that prevents formulas from interfering with the page that contains them, such as by popping out an `alert()` dialog.
-* A formula can refer to any coordinates as variables, which may contain yet another formula that possibly ends in a cyclic reference.
-To solve this problem, we use the Worker’s _global scope_ object `self`, and define these variables as _getter functions_ on `self` to implement the cycle-prevention logic.
+* A formula can refer to any coordinates as variables.
+The other coordinates may contain another formula that might end in a cyclic reference.
+To solve this problem, we use the worker’s _global scope_ object `self`, and define these variables as _getter functions_ on `self` to implement the cycle-prevention logic.

 With these in mind, let’s take a look at the worker’s code.

-The Worker’s sole purpose is defining its `onmessage` handler that takes `sheet`, calculates `errs` and `vals`, and posts them back to the main JS thread.
+The worker’s sole purpose is defining its `onmessage` handler that takes `sheet`, calculates `errs` and `vals`, and posts them back to the main JS thread.
 We begin by re-initializing the three variables when we receive a message:

 ```js
 let sheet, errs, vals;